 Contributed by Heather Bause Rubinstein / I left New York in January of 2020 and sublet my studio with plans to return in April.
 I repeat this pattern of coming and going every spring term to teach in Houston alongside my spouse, art critic and poet Raphael Rubinstein.
-As before, I transformed the single-car garage below our rented apartment into my studio and treated the four months as a respite from the noise, hustle and chaos of the city.
-In those first two months before we left Houston, my sewing machine sat unused on my makeshift plywood and sawhorse table while I turned to the paintbrush instead.
-I think I must have churned out fifty or more “recto-verso” paintings—working on four or five paintings at once.
+As before, I transformed the single-car garage below our Houston apartment into my studio and treated the four months in Houston as a respite from the noise, hustle and chaos of New York.
+In the first two months before leaving Houston due to covid, I think I must have churned out fifty or more “recto-verso” paintings—working on four or five paintings at once.

 Then the pandemic came and Raphael and I left Houston for rural Then the pandemic came and Raphael and I left Houston for rural Pennsylvania.
 The lockdowns began.
 Everything changed and — I’m certain I’m not alone in having felt this way—I felt I couldn’t make the same kinds of paintings as before.

 Now that I was in isolation because I am high-risk, I was seriously stressed about my son back in Houston— I had no idea when I would be able to see him again.
 I also missed the culture and energy of New York, the positivity of being around other artists or people in general.
 In New York, I feel like I can do anything, that anything is possible.
 I feel like I can erase my past, or at least dim it enough, forget it enough, to become someone new, someone better.

 New York encourages my innate rebellious mentality and empowers me to walk around thinking, “fuck it, fuck everyone, fuck the powers that be. . . .
 I will be a bad-ass painter like those 50s guys at the Cedar Bar, a bad-ass painter like Joan Mitchell, like Rosalyn Drexler, like Betty Tompkins.”